ut-proj/presentations/lispnyc-2021/content/_index.md

 [//]: Speaker-Notes:
 {{% note %}}

+Extempore, of course, can stand on its own magnificently -- I frequently switch between using it in undertone and using it in Emacs.

-One of the benefits of using undertone with the Extempore backend is the REPL it provides for Extempore.
+One of the benefits of using it with undertone, though, is the REPL for Extepore which undertone provides.

 {{% /note %}}